Overview

 - JetPatch 4.2.8 and above: /var/jetpatch-temp

-- Note: if there are issues writing to non /tmp, set it back to /tmp (see article)
+- Note: if issues are writing to non /tmp, set it back to /tmp (see article)

 - /var/run